 TXT records are also supported.
 It is another alternative, because some DNS registrars don't support CNAME's pointing to invalid hostnames (the "awverify" version doesn't truly exist).
 So one can also create just a TXT record instead of a CNAME (otherwise it is completely same setup as in validations above).

-Thanks to Petr Podhorsky (DEV on WINDOWS AZURE WEB SITES) who shared the above information with me.
+Thanks to Petr Podhorsky (DEV on MICROSOFT AZURE WEB SITES) for sharing the DNS verification logicwith us.